 Anyone can do that, but there are two issues that steal away our freedom of long vacations

 - We don’t have sufficient money for long international travel

-- It’s damn difficult to get a long leave from the job
+- Everyone will not get a long leave from the job

 Let’s find out how to afford long international trip events with a small budget.

 #1.
 Save for your foreign vacation in advance

 I do not spend any money without planning.

 I saved 2 Lakh rupees for vacation over one year.
 Our goals were clear.
 We wanted to travel and explore the world rather than spending money on a new car or house.

 We lived in a rented house to save money on home loan EMI and interest.
 Some people call us fool for not investing in real estate but we are happy with our stress-free lifestyle.

 I did not have a regular but I made some money from freelance writing, consulting and selling some shares in the stock market.